Which washing machine brand?

 Some washing machine problems relate to the selected wash programs failing and sadly, there's little you can do as an owner to fix this.
 Once the circuitry in your machine stops working properly, you'll need to call in a professional to take a look.

-Other issues include problems relating to how well your machines spin your clothes.
-Some of these issue might be borne out of your machine being faulty and needing to be repaired.
+Other issues include problems relating to how well machines spin your clothes.
+Some of these issues might be borne out of your machine being faulty and needing to be repaired.
 But in some cases, spin problems can be to do with how full, or empty, your machine is.

 Most machines are set to not spin if they have what's described in the trade as an uneven load.
 This could be one sweater set to wash on a program with a high spin speed or equally, because of an overly full drum.

 Try washing with a load size as described in the manual to suit the wash program, to see if this fixes your problem.